About this course

 Reasonable Adjustment in training

-As per the requirements of Roads and Maritime Services, there can be no adjustment of those training requirements specifically set out by Roads and Maritime (for example participation in Simulated Training).
+As per the requirements of Main Roads WA, there can be no adjustment of those training requirements specifically set out by Main Roads WA (for example participation in Simulated Training).

 Reasonable Adjustment that cannot be accommodated in the course attendance duration may result in additional training and fees will apply.